BioNTech: COVID-19 (since 2020)

 BioNTech initiated "Project Lightspeed" in January 2020 to develop an mRNA-based COVID-19 vaccine, just days after the SARS-Cov-2 genetic sequence was first made public.
 In March 2020, BioNTech partnered with Fosun Pharma for mainland China and the special administrative regions of Hong Kong and Macau and Pfizer for the rest of the world, excluding Germany and Turkey, where BioNTech retained exclusive rights.
 Clinical trials began in April 2020 across multiple regions.

 Due to the global situation caused by the pandemic and the need for a vaccine, BioNTech received financial support from the European Investment Bank (a €100 million loan in June 2020) and the German Federal Ministry of Education and Research (a €375 million grant).
 BioNTech also received €250 million from Temasek Holdings (Singapore) in June 2020 via the purchase of ordinary shares and 4 years convertible notes, but also from other investors through a private placement of mandatory convertible bonds.

-In November 2020, BioNTech and it's partner Pfizer announced the vaccine's 95% efficacy, and by December, it received emergency use authorizations in the United Kingdom and the United States, followed by conditional marketing approval in the European Union.
+In November 2020, BioNTech and its partner Pfizer announced the vaccine's 95% efficacy, and by December, it received emergency use authorizations in the United Kingdom and the United States, followed by conditional marketing approval in the European Union.
 After those steps, the large-scale vaccinations began.
 In August 2021, thanks to a meteoric rise in its share price, BioNTech's market capitalization briefly exceeded US$100 billion, making it one of the most valuable companies in Germany at that time.